pat/thinking-sphinx/indexing.md

 Everything to set up the indices for your models goes in files in `app/indices`.
 The files themselves can be named however you like, but I generally opt for `model_name_index.rb`.
 At the very least, the file name should not be the same as your model's file name.
 Here's an example of what goes in the file:

 {% highlight ruby %}
-ThinkingSphinx::Index.define :article, :with => :real_time do
+ThinkingSphinx::Index.define :article, :with => :active_record do
   indexes subject, :sortable => true indexes content indexes author.name, :as => :author, :sortable => true